 This isn’t to say that a solid marriage is made up of only couples with good qualities.
 Two people who avoid conflict, have hot-blooded temperaments and prefer to go with the flow can also make marriage work, as long as they are both on the same page.

-The post Marital Compatibility: What Couples Get Wrong About Marriage appeared first on Divorced Moms.
+The post Marital Compatibility: It’s About More Than Being “In Love” appeared first on Divorced Moms.